Sex | Orientation | Gender: A Transient Triangle

 Regarding toilets, there is a ready solution to any problem arising from the inclusion of gender as a distinct category that divides people.
 Each public toilet should be for anyone, and completely individual and private.
 They can be marked “toilet(s)”.
 Current sex-differentiated multi-stall public toilets can be easily retrofitted in this fashion, with their outside doors removed, their stall doors better secured for privacy, and ideally, a sink in every stall.
 Stalls that also have urinals should be clearly marked, and all users should exit their stall with the toilet lid closed (the far healthier, more hygienic, and more ergonomically-designed squat toilet has the further benefit of lacking a lid altogether).
 Signs like “men’s restroom”, “women’s restroom”, and, currently in vogue in some ideological circles, the wholly gratuitous “all gender restroom” for single-stall toilets, can be dumped for good.

 Regarding sports, prepubescent “boys'” and “girls'” competitions can remain as is: if a prepubescent male decides to live as a girl, or if a prepubescent female decides to live as a boy, these individuals should be treated as such in childhood sports; the binary is one of gender, not sex.
 If, once puberty is reached, hormone treatments effecting changes in gender expression are taken, then sex, rather than gender, should be the determining factor: “male” and “female”, rather than gender categories “men” and “women”; the binary is one of sex, not gender.
-(The issue of whether prepubescents should be legally allowed to undergo hormone treatments remains an open—and huge—issue; do keep in mind that sexual maturity usually precedes brain/mental maturity by a decade or more.)
+It must also be emphasized that, while allowing adult females in a men's locker room would have little effect on the adult males themselves, allowing adult males in a women's locker room is extremely threatening to women.
+The misogyny of such a blatant double-standard should be self-evident.

 Regarding pronouns, languages' pronoun systems—unlike their noun, verb, and adjective inventories—are extremely resistant to change.
 In English for example, singular gendered pronouns will, in all likelihood, remain in place for individuals: “he/him/his” and “she/her/hers” ("it/it/its" for neuter); plural pronouns ("they/them/their") will likely be reserved for referring to more than one person.
 Although some individuals want others to refer to them with “they/them/their”, these individuals have not replaced "I/me/my" with "we/us/our" when referring to themselves—an obvious first step—and so, their expecting others to change their usage without their first changing their own is suggestive of the stubbornness of linguistic inertia.
 But most fundamentally, this probably won’t happen regardless, because a gender designation marked by a number designation is quite likely unprecedented by nature, and is certainly unprecedented by diktat.
 No one dictates how language changes; language change is passive and natural.
 This is not a statement of policy; it is a statement of fact.
 Since attempts to change the pronoun system will probably fail, then perhaps, in those (typically, secularized and technologized) societies where "masculine"-"feminine" gender nomenclature has become contentious for some, new gender labels can be suggested, say, “Class A” and “Class 1".
 (Though even these terms will ultimately become loaded and contested; language may change, but prejudice remains).